 Given the current emphasis on performance measures, it is important that APA members are knowledgeable and actively involved to ensure that measures reflect the values of psychiatry.
-APA entities such as the Department of Quality Improvement and Psychiatric Services (QIPS), Department of Government Relations (DGR), and Department of Healthcare Systems and Financing (HSF) will continue to collaboratively monitor and participate in national performance measure initiatives; explore performance measure development and implementation support within the APA; and work with experts such as those involved with Practice Guideline development to ensure that performance measures developed by outside groups are evidence-based and practical.
+APA entities such as the Council on Quality Care, the Committee on Quality and Performance Measures, the Council on Research, and the Council on Healthcare Systems and Financing will continue to collaboratively monitor and participate in national performance measure initiatives; explore performance measure development and implementation support within the APA; and work with experts such as those involved with Practice Guideline development to ensure that performance measures developed by outside groups are valid, reliable, evidence-based, and practical.

-View the official platform and strategy on performance measurement of the American Psychiatric Association.
+View the official platform and strategy on performance measurement of the American Psychiatric Association here.

 - Institute of Medicine.
 Washington D.C: National Academy Press; 2006.
 Improving Quality of Health Care for Mental and Substance Use Conditions